sh1ndoo/knowledge2/content/linux tech/Setting up SSH the way I wanted.md

 sudo apt install openssh-server
 ```

-Make sure to go into router settings and fix the ip.
+Make sure to go into router settings and fix the IP address of the device.

 ## Enable WOL on ASUS motherboard

 [How to set and enable WOL(Wake On Lan) function in BIOS | Official Support | ASUS Global](https://www.asus.com/support/faq/1045950/)

 This actually completely messed up my wifi... argh...

+- In hindsight, that makes sense because you need to be on LAN to do wake on LAN, so having wifi is counterintuitive here.

 ## Tips that have been copied from a Perplexity response